SkylineCommunications/dataminer-docs/connector-help/connector_help/Ericsson AVP-2000.md

 </tr>
 <tr class="odd">
 <td>2.0.0.x</td>
-<td><p>The driver was made for version 10.13.3.0.0 (xmlVersion attribute on the XML config file of the device).Contains the config XML as one large tree view.Focuses on the following cards:</p>
+<td><p>The driver was made for version 10.13.3.0.0 (xmlVersion attribute on the XML config file of the device).
+Contains the config XML as one large tree view.
+Focuses on the following cards:</p>
 <ul>
 <li>CE-x Analogue</li>
 <li>CE-x Encoder</li>